Bobyue0118/3D-Reconstruction-in-Dynamic-Environments/README.md

 # 3D-Reconstruction-in-Dynamic-Environments
 > Environment:

-Members: Bo Yue & Chi Zhang
+Members: Bo Yue & Chi Zhang in Automation Department, SEIEE, SJTU.
 This is a project for our course AU332 -- Artificial Intelligence: Principles and Techniques.

 ### Description